-The reason the equity in your property can be a valuable resource is that it may allow you to secure finance to achieve your goals, whether they be investment or lifestyle oriented.
+The equity in your property can be a valuable resource, as it may allow you to secure finance to achieve your goals, whether they be investment or lifestyle oriented.

 If it’s something you’ve been thinking about, here are some pointers—the most important being if you borrow against your property and can’t make the repayments, you may lose your home in the process.